 1. Identify the tasks or projects you want to delegate

 As the owner of your business, your main role is to perform the strategic work of building that business.
 That presents a good barometer for what work to keep and what to delegate: Does this task or function contribute to the strategic development of my business?
 If the answer is no, that’s work you want to hand off to someone else.
-Keep in mind that you should never delegate the overall result of your position or results that you’ve agreed to do yourself.
+Don't ever delegate the overall result of your position or results that you’ve agreed to do yourself.

-2. Determine which member(s) of your team should do the work
+2. Decide which member(s) of your team should do the work

-A more accurate way to say this is: Determine which position should do the work.
+A better way to say this is: Decide which position should do the work.
 Because when you’re considering a task or desired result, you should think in terms of which role—not which individual—should own it.
 That way, you’ll avoid the tendency to delegate to the same capable person or group of people repeatedly.
 Doing this not only overloads those trusted employees, but also sends a message to other employees that you don’t trust them to take on anything else.

-Every member of your team should have a Position Agreement that makes the roles and responsibilities of their work crystal clear, and should make your process of delegating easier.
+Every member of your team should have a contract that makes the roles and responsibilities of their work crystal clear, and should make your process of delegating easier.

-3. Put the arrangement in writing and set a due date
+3. Document the delegation and set a due date

-Write down the delegated task with as much detail and specificity as possible.
+Write down the delegated task and be as detailed as possible.
 Be sure to include the non-negotiable details in the delegation:

-Putting these details in writing automatically ensures that the plan will work within the terms you’ve set out.
 By communicating your expectations (as opposed to simply handing off a task and telling someone to get it done), you remove confusion and the risk of having your expectations misinterpreted.
-It also allows your people to function more independently, with the clarity of knowing what’s expected of them.
+It also helps your team know what's expected of them, so they can function more independently.

 4. Meet with your delegatee to discuss the work and expected results